One of the key moments during 2017's Open Championship, we take a look back at the famous drop.

 Jordan Spieth benefitted from an enormous slice of luck on the 13th hole of his final round.
 It was a perfect storm of events that allowed him to drop in the most bizarre of places from where he went on to salvage a bogey.
 It was exciting and at times it was farcical.
 Whilst Spieth benefitted, Kuchar was the victim as his opponent was saved from having to play three from the tee.
 The shot in the arm the then 23 year-old received from dropping just one shot may have been the deciding factor.

 Spieth then went on to produce some of his finest golf and he played the final five holes in five-under par.
 This included nearly a hole in one on the par-3 14th and then a miraculous eagle on the 15th.
-Thanks to that stretch Spieth became the Open champion but everybody always looks back on the 2017 tournament and his infamous drop as the turning point.
+Thanks to that stretch he became the Open champion but everybody always looks back on the 2017 tournament and Spieth’s infamous range drop as the turning point.